cuiboyuan/weproject/README.md

 - DELETE ```/api/deleteUser/:username```
    - The route deletes the user with userName of parameter username; no request body required
    - The route will only execute successfully if the currently logged in user is an admin
-   - On success, it will return whatever is returned from the deleteOne() mongoose call.

 - PATCH ```/api/updateProfile```
    - The route updates the basic user info of the currently logged in user
    - The request body contains updated information, and it should be a JSON document formatted as below: